 Point University engages in an institution-wide, systematic, annual cycle of assessment and evaluation called Institutional Effectiveness (IE).
 The dual focus of IE is accountability for achieving the mission and goals of the University and continuous improvement in the accomplishment of program objectives in academic, student support, and administrative support areas.
 The vice president for institutional effectiveness coordinates and facilitates the IE program, which is conducted with a broad-based involvement of faculty, staff and administration.

-Each educational program has student learning outcomes (objectives), which are listed in the University’s catalogs, and a designated IE leader.
+Each educational program has student learning outcomes (objectives), which are listed in the University’s catalog, and a designated IE leader.
 The objectives are assessed regularly to determine the extent to which the University is achieving them, to continuously improve the academic programs and to enhance student learning.

 - Affirm/revise the student learning outcomes (objectives) of the academic program and their linkage to the mission and goals of the University.